murchr/recovery_app_demo/README.md

 ## Phase 2: User Stories

-- As a user, I want to be able to be able to load an instance of DailyLogMap from a file
+- As a user, I want to be able to be able to load an instance of DailyLogMap from a designated file
+- As a user, I want to be able to load an instance of the last accessed instance of DailyLogMap
 - As a user, I want to be able to add DailyLog entries from a file to runtime DailyLogMap
 - As a user, I want to be able to save my DailyLogMap to a file.